Henry Cavendish (politician): Early life

 His eldest son was born in 1576 (of Mother unknown.
 Not Henry's young bride.)

-Henry and Grace's marriage is said to have been an unhappy one, but Grace's letters to Lady Bess (among the Hardwick Manuscripts) seem to indicate otherwise; expressing an affection for her husband, though she is frank to admit the suffering of their perpetual state of financial insecurity.
+Henry and Grace's marriage is said to have been an unhappy one, but Grace's letters to Lady Bess seem to indicate otherwise; expressing an affection for her husband, though she is frank to admit the suffering of their perpetual state of financial insecurity.
 The couple had no surviving children.

 Education

 Henry Cavendish, at 10 years old, had attended Eton in 1560, four years after his father death.

 He also received private tutoring and entered Gray's Inn by 1566–67, age 16-17..

 To complete his education Cavendish was sent abroad in 1568, age 18 (immediately following marriage to his stepfather's eight-year-old daughter).
 He travelled to Germany, Padua, and Venice with his brother-in-law Gilbert Talbot, later 7th Earl of Shrewsbury.

 The diary of his journey still survives among the Hardwick manuscripts.
 Among other colourful descriptions he described the city of Venice as, "a most foul stinking sink".